IrisChase/IVD/README.md

 A model may define a hierarchy, but elements bound to specific model items don't necessarily have to reflect it directly, and are free to position items in a root element or separate window, for example.

-The IVD philosophy is that a model shouldn't *ridgedly* define how the presentation should look.
+The IVD philosophy is that a model shouldn't *ridgedly* define the presentation.
 Contrast with HTML where absolutely everything is a part of the DOM in a very specific order and hierarchy, even unrelated models must be encoded in an arbitrary order.

 There are two types of elements in IVD.
 "Free elements", which are not bound to a model and there is exactly one instance, and "enumerated elements", which are bound to a model instance, and there can be zero or more of them (one for each instance).